 Now for the best part: making your own DIY homemade vegan wedding cake recipe!

-This wedding cake is two tiers, and I recommend making the batters separately.
-It doesn’t matter which batter you choose to prepare first, as you’ll bake them at the same time.
+This wedding cake is three tiers, and I recommend making the batters separately.
+It doesn’t matter which batter you choose to prepare first.

-I also did each tier to be two layers, but there is enough batter for three layers, You will just need to do less frosting between each layer!
+I also did each tier to be three layers.
+Typically, wedding cakes are either two or three layers per tier.
+You will just need to do less frosting over all if you’re using two-layer cake tiers!

 Customizing the flavors: